SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2/General_Feature_Release_10.2.12_CU2.md

 <!-- MR 10.3.0 - FR 10.2.12 [CU2] -->
 <!-- Not added to MR 10.3.0 -->

-Since DataMiner feature version 10.2.12, in some cases, SLNet threads would not be cleaned up properly.
+Since DataMiner feature version 10.2.12, SLNet threads would not be cleaned up properly.